 The Machinery Directive – officially named Directive 2006/42/EC of the European Parliament and of the Council of 17 May 2006 on machinery, and amending Directive 95/16/EC – represents enforced regulations in the UK relating to machinery used in the work place, and at home.
-The full version of the Machinery Directive – which you can download here – totals 63 pages.
+You can download the full version of the Machinery Directive here – it totals 63 pages.
 In this guide we outline some of its most important implications.

 What does the Machinery Directive cover?